Nathaniel Ames (born 1741)

-Nathaniel Ames (October 9, 1741 – July 20, 1822) represented Dedham, Massachusetts in the Great and General Court.
+Nathaniel Ames (October 9, 1741 – July 20, 1822) was an American medical doctor, politician, and teacher.
+He represented Dedham, Massachusetts in the Massachusetts Great and General Court.
+Ames Street in Dedham is named for him and his family.

 Personal life

+Early life and conflict with Fisher Ames

 Ames was born on October 9, 1741, to Dr. Nathaniel Ames and Deborah Ames.
 His brother was Fisher Ames.
-He had polar opposite political views from Fisher, and very different social styles as well.
+Nathaniel had diametrically opposite political views from Fisher, and very different social styles as well.
 Nathaniel "enjoyed his role as country doctor, servant of the proletariat, and champion of the common man."
 He became the leader of the Democratic-Republican Party in Dedham.
 He was most at home around the farmers and laborers with whom he grew up.
-Fisher, on the other hand, liked to dress well, hobnob with Boston society, and was an influential Federalist.
+Fisher, on the other hand, liked to dress well, hobnob with the Boston Brahim, and was an influential Federalist.
 Fisher operated his law practice out of the first floor of the Ames Tavern.
-Ames believed the two greatest threats to America were "pettifoggers," a derogatory term he used to describe lawyers, and "Fudderalists."
+Nathaniel believed the two greatest threats to America were "pettifoggers," a derogatory term he used to describe lawyers, and "Fudderalists."

-Ames was the administrator of his father's estate but, 23 years after his death, Ames still had not made a settlement among the heirs.
-Fisher increased his protests until the point that Ames finally settled all their father's affairs, but never forgave his family for rushing him.
-As was just about everything he did in life, Fisher's death on July 4, 1808, was an annoyance to his brother Nathaniel.
-Nathaniel had arraigned for a funeral in Dedham and had sent details to a printer to be published.
+Ames was the administrator of his father's estate.
+However, 23 years after his death, Ames still had not made a settlement among the heirs.
+Fisher increased his protests until Ames finally settled their father's affairs, though he never forgave his family for rushing him.
+As with just about everything he did in life, Fisher's death on July 4, 1808, was an annoyance to his brother Nathaniel.
+Nathaniel had arranged for a funeral in Dedham and had sent details to a printer to be published.
 George Cabot sent an employee to speak to Fisher's widow about hosting the funeral in his home.
 The widow agreed.
 Nathaniel believed Cabot's intentions were to embarrass the Town of Dedham for its Republican political views and did not attend.